MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/README.md

 cd Lab7-Spatial_transcriptomics
 ```
 The raw data we will use today is located in the following folder:
-- Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence
+- Read 1 containing the spatial information and the UMI
+- Read 2 containing the genomic sequence
 ```
 /vast/palmer/scratch/fan/my393/BENG469/L7/01.demo_data/GSM4189611_50t
 ```